Marine Highway 101 for last mile planning

 Containership:

 NYC Ferry and NY Waterway boats are examples.
 They go faster than big, monohull ferries like the Staten Island ferry, by being catamarans riding on top of the water.
 Currently, fast ferries in this harbor only move passengers, not freight.In the last days of Mayor de Blasio’s administration, he announced a freight vision Delivering Green that proposed using passenger ferries “moonlighting” at night to move freight after the passenger hours ended (midnight to 5am was something we heard.)
 The ferry seats would have to be removed each night.
 The freight would likely be RORO not LOLO, but few operational details were presented.
-The NYC EDC, which runs the NYC Ferry system, has been talking about using those boats and the docks for last mile freight, probably because that ferry system was highly subsidized before the pandemic, and during the pandemic hemorrhaged money.
+The NYC EDC, which runs the NYC Ferry system, has been talking about using those boats and the docks for last mile freight, probably, in part, because that ferry system was highly subsidized before the pandemic, and during the pandemic hemorrhaged money.

 Tug and barge:

 The tug has the engine; the barge, carries the freight.
 These two can come apart; the tug can leave an unloading barge and go get another one.
-Barges can be scows (open like buckets; they carry “bulk cargo” loose things such as sand and gravel, no good for ecommerce) and deck barges that have a flat surface you can put containers or vehicles on.
+Barges can be scows (open like buckets; they carry “bulk cargo” loose things such as sand and gravel, and are no good for ecommerce) and deck barges that have a flat surface you can put containers or vehicles on.

 -